mlvandijk/TIL/DateTimeAndZones.md

 Because dates, times and time zones are so much fun...

+# Dates, times and time zones in Java

 [**ZoneOffset**](https://docs.oracle.com/javase/8/docs/api/java/time/ZoneOffset.html) = A time-zone offset from Greenwich/UTC.
 For example, +02:00.